tasb/iscte-automacao/labs/lab-01.md

 ssh-copy-id -i ./ansible-key ansible@<managed-node-ip>
 ```

+Please replace `<managed-node-ip>` with the IP address of the managed node.

 You will need to enter the password for the `ansible` user on the managed node.

 Finally you need to test the connection between the control node and the managed node.